 The key responsibilities of the committee are to:

-- Assess the implementation of the Group’s customer strategy, including customer conduct obligations
+- review and provide oversight of the implementation of the Group’s customer strategy;

-- Monitor and assess regulatory requirements in relation to customers and conduct
+- monitor regulatory requirements in relation to customers and conduct;

-- Oversee the Group’s corporate and societal obligations, including setting the guidance, direction and policies for the Group’s corporate responsibility agenda and related activities.
+- oversee the Group’s corporate and societal obligations, including setting the guidance, direction and policies for the Group’s corporate responsibility (CR) agenda and related activities; and